 14. The log for the fire

-• Holiday Songs with the word "Christmas" in the title:
+• Holiday Songs with "Christmas" in the title:

 1. "A Holly Jolly Christmas"